elixir-europe/MARS/README.md

 #### Credential management

-MARS-CLI is not responsible for storing and managing credentials, used for submission to the target repositories.
-Therefor, credentials should be managed by the [Data broker platform](#data-broker-platform).
+MARS-CLI comes with the functionality to interact with your device's keychain backend in order to fetch the necessary credentials.
+This allows the user to set credentials in a safe way.

 #### Data submission

-MARS-CLI is not to be used as a platform to host data and will not store the data after submission to the target repository.
-This should be handled by the [Data broker platform](#data-broker-platform).
+MARS-CLI is not a platform to host data and will not store the data after submission to the target repository.
+This should be handled by the [Data broker platform](#data-broker-platform) where MARS-CLI is installed.
 The ISA-JSON provided to the application will be updated and stored in the BioSamples repository as an External Reference, but is otherwise considered as ephemeral.

 ### ISA-JSON support by repositories